 - Validation criteria

-The pilot is open to global clinical trials and phase I trials, whether the sponsor is commercial or non-commercial.
+Fast-track ethics review is open to global clinical trials and phase I trials, whether the sponsor is commercial or non-commercial.
 This includes:

 - any Clinical Trial of an Investigational Medicinal Product (CTIMP) led from UK with at least one other country participating